FIFI1803/Movies_App/README.md

-A Movies App

-This is a small, responsive React + Vite app to search and browse movies using The Movie Database (TMDB) and to track trending searches with Appwrite.

-This repository is a frontend application built with React, Vite and Tailwind CSS.
-It queries the TMDB REST API for movie data and uses Appwrite for storing simple analytics (search counts) and a trending list.

 ## Quick overview

-# Movies App
+# Popcorn Time

-This is a small, responsive React + Vite app to search and browse movies using The Movie Database (TMDB) and to track trending searches with Appwrite.
+This is a small, responsive React + Vite app for searching and browsing movies using The Movie Database (TMDB) and tracking trending searches with Appwrite.

 This repository is a frontend application built with React, Vite and Tailwind CSS.
 It queries the TMDB REST API for movie data and uses Appwrite for storing simple analytics (search counts) and a trending list.